Calculate the area of a triangle using base and height or Heron's formula.

 \[ \text{Area} = \frac{1}{2} \times b \times h \]

-Example: If \( b = 6 \) units and \( h = 4 \) units, then \( \text{Area} = \frac{1}{2} \times 6 \times 4 = 12 \) square units.
+For example, if \( b = 6 \) units and \( h = 4 \) units, then \( \text{Area} = \frac{1}{2} \times 6 \times 4 = 12 \) square units.